 Gaming laptops offer many advantages over their conventional counterparts.
 They’re faster, better at multitasking, and often have better connectivity than laptops from other categories, such as budget or business laptops.
 So why not use a gaming laptop for work?

-- 11 Factors To Consider Before Taking a Gaming Laptop To Work
+- Will a Gaming Laptop Work for Business?

 - 1. Gaming Laptops Can Provide a Performance Advantage